testpress/streams-docs/docs/drm-service/drm-policies.md

 #  DRM Policies
-This guide explains Digital Rights Management (DRM) policies and how they prevent screen recording of your videos.
+This guide explains Digital Rights Management (DRM) policies
 ## Default DRM Policies
 This table helps you choose the right security level for Digital Rights Management (DRM) on your videos.